What is a Right Hand Sliding Door?

 Disappearing

 Another sliding door style, glass pocket doors have glass panels that slide completely into open-wall pockets, so creating a wall-free, wide-open indoor-outdoor space.
 This may feature corner window walls to further blur the boundary between inside and outside open space.
+Whether choosing right or left-hand sliding patio door pocket systems, proper planning is essential.

 Frequently, remote controllers are used to electronically open two-story versions.
 For expansive areas, the entrance point is centered, and three to six parallel rails are utilized to transport six to twelve sliding doors into wall pockets on each side.
 Recent popularity, coverage in shelter magazines, and technical and structural advancements have brought numerous possibilities to market.